 My experience is that this will take you 3-4 hours to finish properly.
 In addition, for each chapter (usually one chapter every two weeks, but with some short chapters, we will do one per week), you will need to finish

-Lab work will involve another 1-2 hours per week of your time, depending on what equipment you need to build or collect, in order to complete 12 required labs for the Core Corse.
+Lab work will involve another 1-2 hours per week of your time, depending on what equipment you need to build or collect, in order to complete 12 required labs for the Honors Course.
 You will need to prepare a lab proposal, then carry out your lab, analyze your data, discuss any issues, repeat your labwork if needed, and write up your report.

 So each week, you should plan to spend 3 hours in class, 5 hours in preparation, 1 hour in review and testing, and 1 hours in lab execution or reporting, or about 10 hours a week.
-A normal high school course requires a minimum of 4 hours of class time and 4 hours of homework.
+A normal high school course requires a minimum of 4 hours of class time, 1-2 hours of lab time, and 4 hours of homework.

 My examinations tend to be very thorough, since I am interested in assessing what you have actually learned and understand.
 The tests are written as though you were a college student (because that is the level of the material we cover), and so are more challenging that a high school physics test would be.
 Because of this, I will "normalize" your grade so that it maps to high-school level course expectations for a science taken by someone at your current grade level.
 Normalized scores follow standard interpretations: above 90% = A, 80-89% = B, 70-79% = C, 60-69% D (passing).
 Scores in the past have ranged from just below 50% to above 95%.
 However, if you aim to take either the SAT II physics exam or the Advanced Placement exam, you should aim to get at least 85% regularly on the online quizzes and at least 80% on the semester exams.
 The best preparation for achieving this is disciplined completion of the homework problems, so that during an examination, you can complete most of the problems in the alloted time.